petronny/pvz_converter/README.md

 00000000|00000000|
 ```

-This tool will assert that there are exactly `0x44` bytes after the data of last plant.
-If the assertion is passed, it will convert the format for each plant.

 ## Known issue

-* Doesn't support Zombatar since the script asserts that there are exactly `0x44` bytes after the data of last plant.
 * If your default Python is Python 2, please use `Plants vs. Zombies Game of the Year.app/Contents/MacOS/convert2.py` to replace `Plants vs. Zombies Game of the Year.app/Contents/MacOS/convert.py`.